How To Control Your Player Pool In Stokastic Sims

 A Worked Example: Trimming The Chalk

-Take the mechanic the way the walkthrough above runs it.
-Say a chalk golfer like Scottie Scheffler is your most-owned play on the main slate — you are at 60% exposure and want to be closer to 35%.
-Drop Scheffler to a negative ROI boost, and every lineup that has him in it now projects a little worse.
-When you pull your favorited lineups from the sim's rankings, fewer of them contain Scheffler, because you have made his lineups compete at a disadvantage instead of banning them.
+Take the mechanic the way the walkthrough above actually runs it.
+In the video, Jon Rahm is the golfer with the most exposure, sitting in 50% of the favorited lineups.
+Give Rahm a negative 10% ROI boost, and every lineup that has him in it now projects 10% worse.
+Adjust favorites, and Rahm drops to 32% exposure — not because he was banned, but because you made his lineups compete at a disadvantage instead of deleting them.
 Not enough movement?
-Push the boost more negative and pull again — you are dialing a knob, not flipping a switch.
-The field still holds a realistic amount of Scheffler.
+Push the boost more negative and adjust again — you are dialing a knob, not flipping a switch.
+The field still holds a realistic amount of Rahm.
 You just hold less.
-Flip the sign to force a player you love higher.
+It works the same in reverse: the walkthrough gives Ben Griffin, sitting in just 11% of lineups, a positive 10% boost, and he climbs to 16.67% on the next adjust.
+And if you change your mind, Clear Boost plus one more adjust resets everything to our baseline numbers.

-That negative boost is the direct answer to the member's question.
+That negative boost is the direct answer to the member's question, and the right way to fade players in the Sims generally.
 To thin out a group of golfers, boost the whole group down rather than deleting them.
 You keep a field that behaves like your real contest and still move your exposures.

 Remember the one-line version: you are not removing players, you are handicapping their lineups.
 A boosted-down golfer still exists for the field, so your read stays trustworthy while your own exposure drops.